ifananvity/c-projects/README.md

 # c-projects
-Just a library of simple programs that I write in my spare time.
+Library of trivial programs that are built to accomplish simple day-to-day task.
 It's more or less useful.